uthcode/learntosolveit/source/python.rst

 ==========================

-* Python uses carriage returns to separate statements and a colon and indentation to separate code blocks. c++ and Java use semicolons to separate statements and curly braces to separate code blocks.
+* Python uses carriage returns to separate statements and a colon and indentation to separate code blocks.
+C++ and Java use semicolons to separate statements and curly braces to separate code blocks.

 * Python uses try...except blocks to handle exceptions, and the raise statement